pieterbrandsen/Grafana-GoCarbon/README.md

 1. `docker-compose down`
 2. Backup `src/users.js` and `.env.grafana`.
 If you would like to start fresh backup `whisper` and `logs` (if you want) folder as well.
 3. Get latest changes
-4. Overwrite all backuped files/folders
+4. Copy all backuped files/folders to the folder
 5. `npm install`
 6. `npm run start`